 Man injured after being hit by car in Shrewsbury

-A man was taken to hospital after he was hit by a car in Shrewsbury on Sunday.
+A man was taken to hospital after he was hit by a car in Shrewsbury.

-West Mercia Police said the incident involved a man who was hit by a car.
+West Mercia Police said a man had been hit by a car.

 "One man, the pedestrian, was taken to hospital for further treatment.”